 Most doctors I see explain this as being similar to a severe concussion.
 I’ve mostly learned to accept this, and try to treat my symptoms as best I can.

 In middle age, a slight astigmatism and some reading glasses I would use on rare occasion with blue light filtering before long covid.
-The vision has been one of the difficult symptoms for me, as I work (including doing this very blog!) on a computer screen.
-That is a lot of time doing something our eyes probably weren’t meant to do normally, let alone having brain damage (not sure what else to call it at this point) impacting optical cranial nerves.
+Vision has been one of the most difficult symptoms for me, as I work (including doing this very blog!) on a computer screen.
+That is a lot of time doing something our eyes probably weren’t meant to do normally, let alone having brain disruption impacting the cranial nerves involved in eye movement.

 - Brain and nerve issues